amandih22-rgb/power-bi-customer-churn-datacamp/README.md

 This project explores customer churn for Databel, a fictional telecommunications company, using Microsoft Power BI.

-The analysis investigates customer churn rates and patterns to better understand why customers are leaving and identify insights that could help reduce churn.
+The case study involved analysing customer churn, investigating patterns associated with customer retention, and developing dashboard-style reports to communicate insights.

-This project was completed as part of a DataCamp Power BI case study.
+This project was completed as part of the **DataCamp Case Study: Analyzing Customer Churn in Power BI**.

 ## Objectives

-- Analyse overall customer churn
+- Analyse customer churn rates
-- Investigate patterns in customer churn
+- Explore patterns in customer churn
-- Identify factors associated with customers leaving
+- Investigate factors associated with customers leaving
+- Develop measures and calculated fields in Power BI
-- Develop dashboard-style report pages
+- Create dashboard-style visualisations
-- Communicate data-driven insights to stakeholders
+- Communicate analytical findings clearly

 ## Tools & Technologies

-- Microsoft Power BI
+- **Power BI**
-- DAX
+- **DAX**
 - Data visualisation
-- Data analysis
+- Exploratory data analysis

 ## Analysis

-The project was completed across three main stages.
+The case study covered three main areas:

-### 1. Exploratory Analysis
+### Exploratory Analysis

-Explored the dataset and created Power BI measures to develop an understanding of customer churn.
+Explored the customer dataset and developed measures to understand overall churn.

-### 2. Investigating Churn Patterns
+### Investigating Churn Patterns

-Investigated customer characteristics and patterns to better understand potential factors associated with churn.
+Examined customer characteristics and different groups to investigate patterns associated with churn.

-### 3. Visualising the Analysis
+### Visualising the Analysis

-Created dashboard-style report pages to communicate the analysis and findings in a clear and accessible format.
+Developed dashboard-style report pages using Power BI to present the analysis and make findings easier to interpret.

+## What I Learned

+This project strengthened my practical understanding of using Power BI for data analysis and business-focused reporting.

+Key skills developed included:

+- Creating measures and calculated fields using **DAX**
+- Exploring and analysing customer data
+- Identifying patterns and trends through visualisation
+- Designing interactive and dashboard-style reports
+- Using different visualisation techniques to communicate findings
+- Presenting data in a clear and accessible format for stakeholders
+- Translating analytical results into meaningful insights

 ## Key Skills Demonstrated

 - Data analysis
 - Exploratory data analysis
 - Data visualisation
-- DAX measures
+- DAX
 - Dashboard development
-- Identifying patterns and trends
+- Analytical problem solving
+- Data storytelling
-- Communicating data-driven insights
+- Communicating insights to stakeholders

 ## Project Context

 This project was completed as part of the **DataCamp Case Study: Analyzing Customer Churn in Power BI**.

+The project provided practical experience applying Power BI to a customer churn problem, from exploratory analysis through to visualisation and reporting.

 [View my DataCamp Statement of Accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/c3fd3f9aa68dad7ca426dc8d35871dbc87b44458?raw=1)